ksandermann/formkube/README.md

 1. Adjust sample inventory.

-1. For the Azure provider, un the following in the repo's root dir:
+1. For the Azure provider, run the following in the repo's root dir:
     ```bash
     export FORMKUBE_PROVIDER=azure
     export FORMKUBE_CLUSTER=mycluster.mydomain.com #has to be the name of the folder with your configuration inside the clusters dir